bluezald/web-dev-tools/Notes.md

 **Headless browsers** are a web browser without a graphical user interface that can be controlled from a command line interface programmatically for the purpose of web page automation (e.g., functional testing, scraping, unit testing, etc.).
 Think of headless browsers as a browser that you can run programmatically from the command line that can retrieve and traverse web page code.

+- A short word of advice on learning.
+Learn the actual underlying technologies, before learning abstractions.
+Don't learn jQuery, learn the DOM.
+Don't learn SASS, learn CSS.
+Don't learn JSX, learn HTML.
+Don't learn TypeScript, learn JavaScript.
+Don't learn Handlebars, learn JavaScript ES6 templates.
+Don't just use Bootstrap, learn UI patterns.

+### Service Workers
+- is a script that your browser runs in the background, separate from a web page, opening the door to features that don't need a web page or user interaction.
+Today, they already include features like push notifications and background sync.

 ## Debugging
 ### console
  - https://medium.freecodecamp.org/how-to-use-the-javascript-console-going-beyond-console-log-5128af9d573b